jonnonz1/nz-statute-book/acts/public/1992/student-loan-scheme-act-1992.md

 (3) This section applies to notifications provided on or after 1 June 1998.

 ### 61 Tax year other than 12 months due to change in balance date
-If a borrower's net income is for a period other than 12 months as a result of the borrower changing his or her balance date for income tax purposes, for the purpose of calculating the amount of that borrower's repayment obligation, the repayment threshold is calculated as follows:a × b 365where—ais the amount of the repayment threshold referred to in section 2:bis the number of days in the period.
+If a borrower's net income is for a period other than 12 months as a result of the borrower changing his or her balance date for income tax purposes, for the purpose of calculating the amount of that borrower's repayment obligation, the repayment threshold is calculated as follows:a × b 365where—ais the amount of the repayment threshold referred to in section 2bis the number of days in the period.

 ### 62 Disclosure of information
 (1) For the purposes of this section, authorised person means— (a) the Commissioner of Inland Revenue or any officer of the Inland Revenue Department who is authorised by the Commissioner to disclose and receive information under this section; or
   (b) any employee of the loan manager who is authorised by the chief executive to disclose and receive information under this section; or
   (c) any employee of any tertiary institution who is authorised by the chief executive to disclose and receive information under this section.
-(1A) For the purposes of section 81(4)(g) of the Tax Administration Act 1994, authorised person includes the Secretary of Education, or any officer of the Ministry of Education who is authorised by the Secretary of Education to disclose or receive information under this section.
+(1A) For the purposes of section 81(4)(g) of the Tax Administration Act 1994, authorised person includes the chief executive, or any officer of the specified department who is authorised by the chief executive to disclose or receive information under this section.
 (2) No obligation as to secrecy or other restriction imposed by any enactment or otherwise on the disclosure of information may prevent—
   (a) an authorised person from disclosing to another authorised person any information required for the purpose of enabling the Commissioner to correctly identify a borrower whose loan is to be transferred from the loan manager to the Commissioner for collection; or
   (ab)
-  (b) The Commissioner from disclosing to the chief executive such information as may be necessary to investigate circumstances in which an authorised person considers—
+  (b) the Commissioner from disclosing to the chief executive such information as may be necessary to investigate circumstances in which an authorised person considers—
     (i) a student loan may have been improperly obtained; or (ii) an attempt has been made to obtain a student loan by improper means.
 (2AA)